LPD-VRChat/LPD-Officer-Monitor/README.md

 # LPD-Officer-Monitor
-This is a discord bot made for the LPD to manage LPD officers
+This is a discord bot made for the LPD to monitor LPD officers